matplotlib/mpl-altair/_posts/2018-07-26-introducing-mpl-altair.md

 ---
 layout: post
-title:  "Why Matplotlib-Altair?"
+title:  "Why Matplotlib Altair?"
 date:   2018-07-26 11:30:00 -0400
-categories: introduction
+categories: intro
+excerpt_separator: <!--read more-->
 ---

 [Altair](https://altair-viz.github.io/) is a great library for building a range of interactive statistical visualizations, and offers a powerful and concise visualization grammar to do so.

-By design, the Altair API is limited:
+But, by design, the Altair API is limited:
 >We realize that a declarative API will necessarily be limited compared to the full programmatic APIs of Matplotlib, Bokeh, etc.
 That is a deliberate design choice we feel is needed to simplify the